-Then one day, Psyche's curiosity got the best of her so she decided to peak on this hideous monster and discovered it was Eros.
-When Eros discovered that she had peaked, he became enraged and forced her to wander the world alone in misery for the rest of her life.
+Then one day, Psyche's curiosity got the best of her, so she decided to peak on this hideous monster and discovered it was Eros.
+When Eros found that she had peaked, he became enraged and forced her to wander the world alone in misery for the rest of her life.
 He regretted his decision and became overcome by his great love for Psyche that he asked Zeus to make Psyche immortal.
-Zeus granted this wish and Psyche and Eros married.
+Zeus granted this wish, and Psyche and Eros married.

 Golden Apple of Discord

 Aphrodite is most infamous for starting the Trojan War.
 All the gods were invited to the wedding of King Peleus and Thetis, a sea nymph (parents of Achilles), well, all the gods except one, Eris, the goddess of discord.
-She was not invited.
-When Eris found out, she became outraged so she made a plan that would cause complete chaos.
+When Eris found out, she became outraged, so she made a plan that would cause complete chaos.
 She placed a golden apple that labeled, "to the fairest," at the wedding.
 Hera, Athena, and Aphrodite all believed themselves to be the fairest of them all and felt that the golden apple was intended for them.

 First, they looked to Zeus to reveal who was the fairest.
 Being the wise man he was, he refused to answer.
 They then decided to ask the most handsome man at the wedding who the fairest god was.
 They all decided the most handsome man was Paris, a noble Trojan.
 Wanting to be chosen as the fairest, the three bribed Paris through promises.